tumimo-cloud/jbbmo-Introduction-to-Git-and-GitHub/README.md

    simple interest = p*t*r
 ```

-#here is the new update by TheeJacobyyy
+# Here is the new update
 _© 2023 XYZ, Inc._